Theodor

 whole new instrument.
 Winther and

-Frobenius continued to work with two
+Frobenius continued to work on two

 smaller organs, and then they got a